bnuzhouwei/equi-docker/README.md

 vim /usr/equi/image/web/Dockerfile
 ```

-* sed: command to change sources of apt-get so that server can use mirror to speed up downloads.
-* apt-get: install requirements for docker image.
-All the package are required.
-* ln: change timezone.
+Modify it to change sources and timezone.

 ```bash
 FROM ubuntu:18.04